jfeng45/servicetmpl/README.md

 Other language:
 ### **[中文](README.zh.md)**

+### Update（2020/08/04)
+I recently made a major upgrade to this framework.
+Although the changes made are small, the results are remarkable.
+The upgraded project is in ["servicetmpl1"](https://github.com/jfeng45/servicetmpl1).
+This update fixes all the major issues in the old framework, although its main project structure and interfaces have not changed.
+For specific changes, please refer to ["Go Microservice with Clean Architecture-A Major Upgrade"](https://medium.com/@jfeng45/go-microservice-with-clean-architecture-a-major-upgrade-34a4cedb0b06).
+Now it has almost everything in my ideal framework.
+It is a lightweight framework, but powerful and and can plug any new components into it.

+### Original (2019/07/03)
 This is a Go Microservice project with gRPC.
 It tries to find an appropriate application layout for a Go Microservice application.
 It applied Clean Architecture design and using dependency injection to inject concrete types into each function.

 The following are a series of articles to explain the different areas of the application design: